zephinzer/gitlab-telegram-notifier/readme.md

 # Usage

 Clone repostiory and install dependencies with `yarn install`.
-Or `npm install`.

 Create a `.env` file with the following values in the project root: